borisdev/research/crypto-trading/README.md

 # Rough notes on crypto trading (ie. finding alpha)

+# Goal: Find a current events niche to be an expert at

 ## Questions

 - Does high dispersion in token pair prices cause arbitrage profit to increase?